Adolphus8/Affine-Invariant-Ensemble-Sampler-Tutorials/README.md

 ### 2) Example Rosenbrock:
 This tutorial seeks to evaluate the robustness and strength of the Ensemble sampler in sampling from a highly-anisotropic distribution which cannot be re-scaled via Affine-transformation.
 As a comparison, the [Metropolis-Hastings](https://doi.org/10.1093/biomet/57.1.97) sampler will also be implemented to demonstrate the relative strength of the Ensemble sampler over the latter in samplign from such complex distributions.

+### 3) Example Bi-modal Posterior:
+This tutorial seeks to evaluate the performance of the Ensemble sampler in sampling from a bi-modal target distribution.
+As a comparison, the established [Transitional Markov Chain Monte Carlo (TMCMC)](https://doi.org/10.1061/(ASCE)0733-9399(2007)133:7(816)) sampler will also be implemented as a benchmark/comparison.

 ## References:
 * J. Goodman and J. Weare (2010).
 Ensemble Samplers with Affne Invariance.
 *Communications in Applied Mathematics and Computational Science, 5*(1), 65-80. doi: 10.2140/camcos.2010.5.65